Rock Island District: Service

-On Sundays, Metra operates twenty-eight trains (14 roundtrips), eight to and from Joliet, and six to and from Blue Island.
-Of these, six of the Joliet roundtrips operate via the main line while the other two Joliet trains as well as all Blue Island short-turns operate via the suburban branch.
+On Sundays, Metra operates 28 trains (14 roundtrips), eight to and from Joliet, and six to and from Blue Island.
+All six Blue Island short-turn trains as well as two through-trains to and from Joliet operate over the suburban branch, while the other six Joliet through-trains in each direction remain on the mainline.

-The Rock Island District consists of the former Rock Island main line to Joliet and the slightly longer suburban branch that loops to the west between Gresham and Blue Island.
-Most trains use the latter; the two stations on that part of the main line are served only during weekday rush hours.

 In June 2015, Metra began weekend express service on the Rock Island District.
-The six express trains that operate on both Saturday and Sunday run express from 35th Street to Blue Island-Vermont Street before making all stops to Joliet, bypassing the suburban branch entirely.
+The six express trains that operate on both Saturday and Sunday run express from 35th Street to Blue Island-Vermont Street via the main line before making all stops to Joliet, bypassing the suburban branch entirely.
 Local trains run as well, making all stops on the suburban branch and terminating at Blue Island-Vermont Street.
 This cuts about 20 minutes off the trips from Blue Island to downtown.
 On August 23, 2015, Metra announced that the weekend express service would become permanent upon completion of the trial period on November 29, 2015.

 The Rock Island District runs a few empty equipment move (deadhead) trains, most during weekdays.
 Inbound deadheads are scheduled between the Joliet, Mokena-Front Street, and Tinley Park stations and run to Blue Island-Vermont Street.

 There have been proposals to extend the line from Joliet to LaSalle-Peru in LaSalle County with intermediate stations at Rockdale, Minooka, Morris, Seneca, Marseilles, Ottawa, and several other towns.
 A feasibility study was completed in 2003.
 As of 2022, an extension only as far as Minooka has been considered feasible in the near future, and there are no currently active plans to carry out the extension.